Beginning Therapy

 Frequency of Sessions

-When you are ready to start, we will seek a mutually convenient day and time to meet.
+When you're ready to start, we will seek a mutually convenient day and time to meet.
 Ideally, I will offer you the same appointment slot each week.
-If needed, we can look at a more flexible arrangement to fit around your work or family commitments.
-As you prepare to end therapy, you may decided to reduce the frequency of sessions, when you are ready, we can talk about this.
+If needed, we may be able to look more flexible arrangements to fit around your work or family commitments.
+However, my diary tends to fill up quickly and there is high demand, particularly for evening appointments, so this may not always be practicable.

 Number of Sessions

 Once you start therapy with me, from time to time, I will invite you to review progress and check with you that we are still on the right track.
 It is important to remember that you are not tied in to a fixed number of sessions and can decide to end at any point.
-However, when you are ready to stop, I would invite you to bring this up a few weeks before your final session, so that we can prepare for a good ending.
+However, when you are ready to stop, I would invite you to bring this up a few weeks before our final session, so that we can prepare for a good ending.

 Fees and Terms of Business

-My current fee for individual therapy is £55 per 50 minute session.
+My current fee for individual therapy is £65 per 50 minute session.
 Payment is made by bank transfer in advance of the session.

 Before we start working together, I will ask you read and sign a Therapy Agreement.
 This document sets out my terms of business and explains my approach to cancellations, missed appointments, late arrivals and contact between sessions.
-I will also provide you with information about my approach to data protection and confidentiality.
+I will also provide you with additional information about my approach to data protection and confidentiality.

 Confidentiality

 Our therapeutic relationship and the content of our sessions are confidential.
 This means I hold your personal details and everything you say to me in complete confidence.
 I will not release any information about you to a third party, without your written consent, except where I am required to do this for safety reasons or by law.
-Before we start working together, I will provide you with a copy of my confidentiality statement.
-This document explains the circumstances where I may be required to break confidentiality.

 Keeping Your Personal Information Safe